influxdata/tick-charts/README.md

 # `tick-charts`

+## Deprecation Warning

+This repository is **no longer maintained**.
+We encourage everyone to use the charts provided in the [stable](https://github.com/helm/charts/tree/master/stable/influxdb) Helm repository.

+---

 This is a collection of [Helm](https://github.com/kubernetes/helm) [Charts](https://github.com/kubernetes/charts) for the [InfluxData](https://influxdata.com/time-series-platform) TICK stack.
 This repo contains the following charts:

 - [influxdb](/influxdb/README.md)